Vowel breaking

-In historical linguistics, vowel breaking, vowel fracture, or diphthongization is the sound change of a monophthong into a diphthong or triphthong.
+In historical linguistics, vowel breaking, vowel fracture, or diphthongization is the sound change of a monophthong into a diphthong or triphthong: the tongue gliding in one or more directions within the same syllable.

 Types

 Vowel breaking may be unconditioned or conditioned.
 It may be triggered by the presence of another sound, by stress, or in no particular way.

 Assimilation

 Vowel breaking is sometimes defined as a subtype of diphthongization, when it refers to harmonic (assimilatory) process that involves diphthongization triggered by a following vowel or consonant.

 The original pure vowel typically breaks into two segments.
 The first segment matches the original vowel, and the second segment is harmonic with the nature of the triggering vowel or consonant.
 For example, the second segment may be //u// (a back vowel) if the following vowel or consonant is back (such as velar or pharyngeal), and the second segment may be //i// (a front vowel) if the following vowel or consonant is front (such as palatal).

 Thus, vowel breaking, in the restricted sense, can be viewed as an example of assimilation of a vowel to a following vowel or consonant.